replicatedhq/helm-charts/charts/replicated-library/README.md

 [Examples of how you can advanced templating and build on top of this library chart](ADVANCED_TEMPLATING.md)

-## Configuration

-Read through the [values-example.yaml](./values-example.yaml) file.
-It has several commented out suggested values.

 ## Values

+The below table represents the full API available via the Replicated Library Chart with `example` being a placeholder for your own configuration.
+Source is [values-example.yaml](./values-example.yaml) file.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|